I think chickens make great pets for families, especially kids, if it's a first-time farm animal.

 She lays a greenish colored egg.

-Welsummer - I have Two
+Welsummer - I have two.

 I believe they have the darkest egg of the bunch, and I'm pretty sure they're my hardiest layer.

-MY TOP 3 FAMILY FRIENDLY BREEDS
+MY TOP THREE FAMILY FAVORITES

 TOP PICK - NUMBER ONE